sonic-net/SONiC/doc/Dump-Utility.md

 In this document, the term '**redis state**' refers to the intermediate state of a given feature present across all the Redis DB's

 ## Overview
 In SONiC, there usually exists a set of tables related/relevant to a particular module.
-All of these have to be looked at to confirm whether the any configuration update is properly applied.
+All of these have to be looked at to confirm whether  any configuration update is properly applied and propagated.

 The task of debugging quickly becomes tedious because currently, there is no utility which does print a unified view of the redis-state.
 This is the problem which is addressed by this dump utility.